-Treatment Choices: Permanent Cure vs Temporary Control
+Treatment Choices: Long-Lasting Effect vs Temporary Control

 Complete Comparison of Three Treatment Methods